Home / Service Area / Ohio / Licking County / Newark / Storm Damage

 The Storm Chaser Problem in Licking County

-After every significant storm event in central Ohio, out-of-state and out-of-county contractors move into affected communities offering fast inspections and same-week turnarounds.
-These operations are not established local contractors.
+After every storm event in central Ohio, out-of-state and out-of-county contractors move into affected communities offering fast inspections and same-week turnarounds.
 Ohio's Attorney General consistently ranks home improvement fraud among the top consumer complaint categories in the state, and storm-chasing roofing operations targeting Ohio homeowners after weather events have been the subject of multiple enforcement actions in recent years.
-The pattern is consistent: an unscrupulous contractor solicits work door-to-door in the days following a storm, collects a large deposit or has the homeowner sign over an insurance check, performs little or no work, and is unreachable once installation failures appear after a full seasonal weather cycle.
-By the time problems surface, the operation has moved on to the next storm market, reorganized under a new name, or closed entirely.
+The pattern is consistent: a contractor solicits work door-to-door in the days following a storm, collects a large deposit or has the homeowner sign over an insurance check, performs little or no work, and is unreachable once installation failures appear after a full seasonal weather cycle.

-Platinum Home Exteriors is based in Millersburg, Tuscarawas County.
-Our Amish crews are local tradespeople who have worked in this region for years and are not following the storm.
+Platinum Home Exteriors is a local contractor with Amish installation crews who work in this region year-round, not following storm markets.
 The crew that inspects your Newark roof is the crew that installs it, with no subcontracting and no handoff at any stage.
-Every installation carries the Industry Leading Craftsmanship Warranty on all labor and workmanship, a warranty that only means something when the contractor is still operating and reachable when you need it.
-We are.
+Every installation carries the Platinum Craftsmanship Warranty on all labor and workmanship, a warranty that only has value when the contractor is still operating and reachable when you need it.

 Request a Free Estimate